QuState/cqc_code/README.md

 * The notebooks only use code dependencies in the chapter they belong to
 * There will be a simulator, called Hume, that will put together all pieces, and will be usable as a standalone simulator

-The topics that will be covered in the chapters (roughly) from top to bottom:
+The topics that will be covered in the chapters (roughly) from bottom to top:

 <img src="images/dependency_chart.png" width="70%">